vmware-samples/euc-samples/Windows-Samples/Tools & Utilities/Excel Add-In/README.md

-# Excel Add-In for Workspace ONE UEM and Intelligence
+# Excel Add-In for Workspace ONE UEM

 ## Overview
 - **Authors**: Leon Letto